Nuand/bladeRF/host/libraries/libbladeRF_bindings/matlab/README.md

 device.tx.frequency = 921.700e6;
 ```

+# Before Starting #

+You will need to generate a thunk file (a compatibility layer for `loadlibrary()`)
+so that MATLAB can correctly call the libbladeRF functions.

-Before starting, run `help bladeRF.build_thunk` to view instructions on how to
+Run `help bladeRF.build_thunk` to view instructions on how to
-have MATLAB build a Thunk file to use in conjunction with libbladeRF.
+have MATLAB build a Thunk file to use in conjunction
+with libbladeRF.

 For more information, use the MATLAB `help` and `doc` commands on the files in this
 directory, as well as on the various object properties contained in these files.

+# MATLAB Toolbox Requirements #

+- [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html): required for RX GUI

 # Files #